 As a technology, Microsoft Dataverse is 18 years old.
 It began its journey by being the core engine for Microsoft CRM in 2003.
 And, it evolved to be one of the strongest pillars of the modern power platform.

-Microsoft Dataverse – What’s in-store for developers?
+Microsoft Dataverse – What’s in store for developers?

 1. Dataverse API

 Dataverse, at its core, is a simple application programming interface (API).
-Many of the power platforms features including Power Apps, Power Automate, Power BI, AI builder, and Power virtual agents can interact with Dataverse directly through the in-built connectors.
+Many of the power platform features including Power Apps, Power Automate, Power BI, AI builder, and Power virtual agents can interact with Dataverse directly through the in-built connectors.